Political life of Clint Eastwood: 2016 election

 However, in a subsequent interview with the Los Angeles Times that appeared in September 2016, Eastwood suggested that he would not necessarily vote for Trump and instead appeared agnostic regarding the 2016 presidential election.
 The Times Rebecca Keegan asked, "So when you say you're not on either side of the aisle, does that mean you're not voting for Trump?"
 Eastwood replied, "I'm totally an enigma.
 I'm just astounded.
 I hate to pick up the paper.
 I think both individuals and both parties backing the individuals have a certain degree of insanity."

-Eastwood had declared in that interview, "I'm not on either side of the aisle.
-I think most Americans are going, 'What the ... ?
-Is this all we can do?' ...
-When there were 17 people on the stage [in the early GOP debates], I thought, well, there are three or four people up there I could see voting for.
+Eastwood said in the same interview, "I'm not on either side of the aisle.
+I think most Americans are going, 'What the...?
+Is this all we can do?' ...When there were 17 people on the stage [in the early GOP debates], I thought, well, there are three or four people up there I could see voting for.
 They seem pretty good.
-I had a few... and then I thought, what the hell happened?"
+I had a few...and then I thought, what the hell happened?"
 In a red carpet interview with Extra on September 8, 2016, when asked about supposedly supporting Trump, Eastwood replied, "You know, I haven't supported anybody, really," and jokingly suggested that Trump and Clinton constituted a modern-day Abbott and Costello, referring to the bumbling comedians of the 1940s and early 1950s.